What is the Local Relevance filter?

 Where is this filter available?

-You can find this filter on CrowdTangle’s Search feature.
+You can find this filter on CrowdTangle’s Search feature and Dashboard.
 This is available for Facebook Pages and public groups only.
 Currently, there are no plans to add this for Instagram or Reddit.

 What Location types can I filter by?